johnrearden/pa-data-driven-design/README.md

 <br>

-Saving the csv-file in Excel is done the normal way however it is important to save it using the correct file-format: CSV UTF-8 (Comma delimited)(*.csv) and remember to give it a new file name unless you want to overwrite the original file.
+Saving the csv-file in Excel is done the normal way however it is important to save it using the correct file-format: CSV UTF-8 (Comma delimited)(*.csv), Remember to give it a new file name unless you want to overwrite the original file.

 <img src="image_readme/csv_in_excel_save.png" alt="Screenshot showing how to save a CSV-file in Excel" width="500"/>

 ## Testing
 ### Manual Testing by User Story Testing
-Manual testing have been carried out (on Chrome and Explorer) of the Dashboard to ensure that the interface can handle all combinations of input.
+Manual testing have been carried out (using Chrome and Explorer) of the Dashboard to ensure that the interface can handle all combinations of input.

 * Dashboard was manually tested using user stories as a basis for determining success.
 * Jupyter notebooks were reliant on consecutive functions being successful so manual testing against user stories was deemed irrelevant.